Albert Canyon

+Albert Canyon is a railway point in the West Kootenay region of southeastern British Columbia.
+The community was immediately east of the mouth of Albert Creek on the south shore of the Illecillewaet River.
+That settlement no longer exists, but the Canyon Hot Springs Resort borders to its north.
+On BC Highway 1, the locality is by road about 33 km northeast of Revelstoke and 30 km southwest of Glacier.

 Explorers

 In 1865, the government dispatched Walter Moberly to explore from Kamloops to the Canadian Rockies.
 He was the first European to penetrate the valley of the Illecillewaet, including Albert Canyon.
 However, the gorge, 2.5 mi east of the station, was named after Albert Rogers, who accompanied his uncle, Major A.B.Rogers, on the exploration of Rogers Pass in 1881.

 Railway

-Albert Canyon, one of the original Canadian Pacific Railway (CP) stations opened in 1886, was the Rogers Pass, then Connaught Tunnel, western slope base for pusher locomotives, which predominantly assisted eastbound freight trains up the 2.5 grade.
+Albert Canyon, one of the original Canadian Pacific Railway (CP) stations opened to regular service in 1886, was the Rogers Pass, then Connaught Tunnel, western slope base for pusher locomotives, which predominantly assisted eastbound freight trains up the 2.5 grade.
 The station name derives from the gorge, where the track crosses the south wall of the short box canyon on a narrow ledge.
 All passenger trains from the late 1880s until at least 1910 made a five-minute stop for passengers to alight and view the Illecillewaet River rushing through the 20 ft wide gorge 300 ft below.
 A stone parapet later replaced the wooden lookout on a rock outcrop.
 The final train to stop was in 1939.

 A dispatcher staffed the station telegraph office.
 A wye and water tank existed.
 To satisfy the anticipated mining boom, CP added a long siding westward in 1898, and lengthened the wye southward.
 In 1910, a spark from a locomotive ignited leaves and timber near the tunnel 1.25 mi west.
 Initially controlled, the fire later spread, almost reaching the section house.
 Quarries in the area provided ballast for the region.

 A 1916 CP building program included a rooming and boarding house, cottages, and a five-stall engine house that replaced an earlier building.
 CP erected a 20000 impgal oil fuelling tank in 1917, for oil-fired locomotives, and a mechanical coaling plant in 1921, for coal-fired locomotives.
 The engine house closed in 1940 when the pusher fleet relocated to Revelstoke.

 Still operational in 1948, it is unclear when the telegraph office closed.
-The final year passenger trains used the station was likely 1967.
+Passenger service ended in early 1965.
 The section crew probably relocated about this time.

 In 1984, CP constructed a 930 ft test section of PaCT track at Albert Canyon to determine its suitability for laying in the Mount Macdonald Tunnel.